-For RELEX’s insights into how an updated technology strategy can help you tackle your business’s most critical challenges—and the opportunity to ask any questions you may have on the subject—I encourage you to attend our free March 31 webinar, “Differentiating Your Business in the New Retail Supply Chain Battleground.”
+For RELEX’s insights into how an updated technology strategy can help you tackle your business’s most critical challenges—and the opportunity to ask any questions you may have on the subject—I encourage you to watch our webinar, “Differentiating Your Business in the New Retail Supply Chain Battleground.”
 As one of your presenters, I’ll go over the major takeaways from the study, but will approach them from the RELEX perspective and expand the discussion to address key topics including:

 - Why AI and machine learning are critical to reducing the cost-to-serve